ModernizationDigital/playbook-3/_playbook/containers-standardized.md

 [cargo ship] [containers showing dimensions] [show image of a 1900 cargo ship with all the cargo of diff sizes]

 [Side note: The width of the Panama canal drives the standardized size the ships are built.
 Gobal warming has opened a new trade route above Canada.
 Last year about 20 oversized ships made the journey above the top of Canada.
 This is the first time those oversized ships have been able to reach the west coast of North America.
+Now people can buy bigger boats.
+This actually gets trickier.
+The US gave the Canal back to Panama on the stipulations that everyone could use the route.
+The new Canadian route can decide who can come and go through their waters.
+Who's the superpower now?
 [Canadian Flag waving on a Freighter Ship]

 Like the shipping industry, Cloud Computing has standardized containers.
 And this makes everyones job easier.